openshift/golang-ex/README.md

 		$ oc build-logs beego-example-1

-5. Wait for frontend pods to start up (this can take a few minutes):
+5. Wait for frontend pod to start up (this can take a few minutes):

 		$ oc get pods -w